-However, if you’re building a computer and want to get the best bang for your buck, you will need to pick a side.
+However, if you’re building a computer and want to get the best value for your buck, you will need to pick a side.

-In this guide, we have explored AMD’s and Intel’s products and explained their gaming/productivity performance and pricing to determine who offers the best CPUs.
+In this guide, we have explored AMD’s and Intel’s products and explained their gaming/productivity capability and pricing to determine who offers the top CPUs.

 Table of ContentsShow